 Important information: Changing programs may cause an increase in your fees.
 If you change your program, under the Australian Government's Job-ready Graduates Package, you will be considered a commencing student and your fees may be higher.
 For more information, please visit Fees.

 From 2022, if you are currently studying under a Commonwealth Supported Place (CSP) and commence a new program of study, you will have your completion rate assessed under the Government’s Job-ready Graduates requirements.
 Additional information is available on the Australian Government's FAQ's for students webpage.

-If you have completed at least one semester of study in a USC award program (either successfully or unsuccessfully) prior to the Study Period in which your program change will become effective, you can apply to change your program of study.
+You can apply for a change of program once you have completed at least one semester of study in a UniSC award program (either successfully or unsuccessfully) prior to the study period in which the change of program will become effective.
 The admission criteria in place for new students will also apply for all students wanting to change program.
-Not all programs are available to be commenced in each semester, please check the program web page prior to submitting an application.
+Not all programs are available to be commenced in each semester and you should check the relevant program page prior to submitting an application.

-If you have not completed a semester of study in a USC program (eg deferred commencement of your program or withdrew from your first semester of study prior to census date), you will need to apply through QTAC (domestic students only).
+- If you have not completed a semester of study in a UniSC program (e.g. deferred commencement of your program or withdrew from your first semester of study prior to census date), you will need to apply through QTAC (domestic students only).

-Do not use this form to add or change a major/minor within your existing program.
+- Do not use this method to add or change a major/minor within your existing program.
 To add or change a major/minor within your existing program, please visit Request to change required Majors and Minors.

 - a program change application via Apply USC, AND

 - For information about the requirements for your digital portfolio submission, visit Digital portfolio submission guide for the Bachelor of Music.